 This plugin basically saves your site’s data on your visitors’ browser.
 And quickly deliver when it needs for your visitor directly from the browser.

 Besides WordPress Caching Plugins and Implementing Browser Caching you can avail server-side caching service.
 It’s mainly taken by high traffic sites.
 With the help of Varnish Caching, you can maintain server-side caching.
 Here is a great resource by interserver.net what is varnish caching and who does it works.

 #3.
 Implementation of Content Management Network(CDN)

-How big or small site owner are you, it doesn’t matter.
+How big or small site owners are you, it doesn’t matter.
 CDN always works as a life savior for you.
-It basically saves your site’s data to visitor’s closest server.
+It basically saves your site’s data to the visitor’s closest server.
 It reduces the downloading time of your content which helps you to reduce your bounce rate also.
 There are so many CDN providers are currently available in the market.
-If you want to kick start your CDN service then Cloudflare CDN maybe the best options for you.
+If you want to kickstart your CDN service then Cloudflare CDN may be the best option for you.
 It comes with a free SSL service.
 Here are Cloudflare’s some noticeable features-

 - More than 115 data centers around the globe

 Alternative to Cloudflare CDN-